touchlab/kotlinx.coroutines/kotlin-native-sharing.md

 # Sharing and background threads on Kotlin/Native

+## Preview disclaimer

+This is a preview release of sharing and backgrounds threads for coroutines on Kotlin/Native.
+Details of this implementation will change in the future.
+See also [Known Problems](#known-problems) at the end of this document.

+## Introduction

 Kotlin/Native provides an automated memory management that works with mutable data objects separately and independently in each thread that uses Kotlin/Native runtime.
 Sharing data between threads is limited: